Police chief to make officers switch roles

-BENGALURU: To bring order to and streamline the City Police force, Bengaluru Police Commissioner Bhaskar Rao has started an operation to rotate roles of policemen, and stop the practise of personnel staying for long durations or getting transferred to the Central Crime Branch (CCB), which is popularly known as a cash collection bureau, say sources.
+BENGALURU: To bring order to and streamline the City Police force, Bengaluru Police Commissioner Bhaskar Rao has started an operation to rotate roles of policemen, and stop the practise of personnel staying for long durations in one particular role in police stations or getting transferred to the Central Crime Branch (CCB), which is popularly known as a cash collection bureau, say sources.

 Though the move has disappointed some officials, including inspectors and assistant commissioner of police (ACPs), the move has brought joy among the lower rung.
-According to sources, Commissioner Rao recently issued an order stating that all policemen — starting from police constables to assistant sub-inspectors — should be rotated.
+According to sources, Commissioner Rao recently issued an order stating that all policemen — starting from police constables to assistant sub-inspectors — should be rotated in all the police stations across the city.
 To ensure his orders are followed, all inspectors have to send him reports detailing allocation of duties.

 Confirming this, Rao said, “If any organisation has to grow, people in it should change roles.
 If only one person keeps doing the same work, the same old ideas and limitations will persist.
 The younger lot should also get the opportunity to work in challenging roles.
 The older lot will become entrenched in their comfort zones.”